The Best Places to Find Freelance Writing Jobs for Beginners

 Another task to complete is to create a freelance writing portfolio to show possible clients.
 Now you’re probably wondering how to do this if you’re just starting your writing career, and

-I wrote a full blog post on it–How to Create a Sensational Freelance Writing Portfolio.
+I wrote a full blog post on it–How to Create a Freelance Writing Portfolio that gets clients.
 It’s easy to do even if you have no experience.

-Now, without further ado, here are some websites where you can find freelance writing jobs for beginners.
+Now, without further ado, here are some websites where you can find writing gigs.
 These sources are free and paid job boards, freelancing platforms, remote job boards, and unique places to find freelance writing jobs.

 Freelance Writing Job Boards and Websites